adrien-glg/onnx-decomposer_aws/README.md

 ./make_lambda_package.sh
 ```

 Only if needed, once the package has been created a first time, you can easily apply code modifications with:
-<small>NB: This command's purpose is only to save some time compared to making the Lambda package from scratch again.</small>
+<sub>NB: This command's purpose is only to save some time compared to making the Lambda package from scratch again.</sub>
 ```bash
 ./modify_code_only.sh
 ```